Anna Kramer

 May 2022

+The project for the residency at the Kunsthalle Kleinschönach centered around the paradox of the physical to strive towards its fullest expression whilst also being in a constant process of dissolution.
 While creating the series of sculptures titled yearnings out of alabaster stone, I simultaneously worked with collecting and dispersing the material that was removed during the sculpting process.